What This Is

 ...and the executable?

-We currently do not have any plans to change the name, mainly because we haven't made any changes there.
-If you see a need, please open an issue.
+We currently do not have any plans to change the name, for compatibility.

 The openssl version command will report that it is +quic enabled.